-DAY 4: After a hearty breakfast, head into the BWCA once again to explore a different lake.
+Head into the BWCA once again to explore a different lake.
 Keep your eyes peeled for eagles and try your luck at fishing during lunch.
 Get back to the campsite in time to enjoy a dip in the lake.

-TERRAIN/ROUTE CHOICES: At night you will camp in the Superior National Forest, which lies on the Canadian Shield, an area characterized by exposed granite with a thin layer of top soil.
+TERRAIN/ROUTE CHOICES: At night you will camp in the Superior National Forest, which lies on the Canadian Shield, an area characterized by exposed granite with a thin layer of topsoil.
 This terrain is the result of glaciers scraping and grinding 10,000 years ago.
 The lakes and trails make this area one of the most accessible wilderness areas in the country.

 WEATHER: Temperatures in the summer months range from 40 F to 95 F. Rainfall can vary, but you should expect at least a day or two of rain.